Digital devices and online services for students procedures

 Include laptops, tablets, wearable technology (such as smartwatches and headphones) and other devices that can receive, store, process and share digital information and connect to applications (apps), websites and other online services.

-For mobile phone management, see the Student use of mobile phones in schools policy.
+For mobile phone management, refer to Student use of mobile phones in schools policy.

 Educational purposes Any use approved by school staff that supports student learning, wellbeing and educational outcomes.